Female toplessness in Canada: Gwen Jacob

 Jacob was acquitted on December 9, 1996, by the Ontario Court of Appeal on the basis that the act of being topless is not in itself a sexual act or indecent.
 The court held that "there was nothing degrading or dehumanizing in what the appellant did.
 The scope of her activity was limited and was entirely non-commercial.
-No one who was offended was forced to continue looking at her" and that furthermore "the community standard of tolerance when all of the relevant circumstances are taken into account" was not exceeded.
+No one who was offended was forced to continue looking at her", and "the community standard of tolerance when all of the relevant circumstances are taken into account" was not exceeded.
 Although Jacob claimed she had a constitutional right, the court did not address this.

 The Ontario Government decided not to appeal the case to the Supreme Court of Canada, and thus it has remained the prevailing interpretation of the Criminal Code in Ontario.
 Since then, the court ruling has been tested and upheld several times.
 R. v.
 Jacob has been cited in similar decisions in other provinces and by the Supreme Court of Canada in R. v.
-Labaye, and is taught in Criminal Law courses.
+Labaye, and is taught in criminal law courses.

 The decision by the Ontario Government not to appeal to the Supreme Court was based on the likelihood that the court would not grant leave.
-This caused considerable public concern as well as attempts by municipalities to preempt the law by passing more restrictive bylaws.
-(Uniform Law Conference of Canada 1999).
+This caused considerable public concern and municipalities' attempts to preempt the law by passing more restrictive bylaws (Uniform Law Conference of Canada 1999).
 The Ontario Government did contact the Federal Government regarding amending the law to make such actions clearly illegal.
 This was not pursued.

 While the community standards test is not an immutable part of indecency jurisdiction, community tolerance is likely to be partly determined by the degree to which the public is exposed to top freedom on a regular basis.
 Jacob's victory is now celebrated annually in Guelph.

-2011 marked the 20th anniversary of Gwen Jacob's walk, and to celebrate some students re-enacted it.
+2011 marked the 20th anniversary of Gwen Jacob's walk, and to celebrate, some students re-enacted it.

 Other cases

-Another important distinction is that of whether the nature of the act is commercial or not.
+Another important distinction is whether the act's nature is commercial or not.
 In Jacob, the court stressed that it was not.
-In contrast in R. v.
-Gowan Gowan, a sex worker, under the impression that exposing the breasts was now legal, solicited clients at an intersection, motioned to her breasts and called out "Do you want to fuck?".
+In contrast, in R. v.
+Gowan Gowan, a sex worker, under the impression that exposing the breasts was now legal, solicited clients at an intersection, motioned to her breasts and called out, "Do you want to fuck?".
 She was consequently charged with and convicted of engaging in an indecent act, under the same section as in Jacob, 173 (1) (a).

 In 2015, Alysha Brilla and her sisters Tameera, Nadia and Alysha Mohamed, were stopped by the police in Kitchener for cycling topless.
 The musician and activist filed a complaint with Waterloo Regional Police.
-They subsequently held a rally at Waterloo Town Square, called "Bare With Us", to educate the public about the right to go topfree.
+They subsequently held a rally at Waterloo Town Square, called "Bare With Us," to educate the public about the right to go topfree with Gwen Jacob making an appearance.